 We will develop the concept of energy from a Physics perspective.
 We will introduce the various forms that energy can take and discuss the mechanisms by which it can be generated, transmitted, and transformed.
 The law of conservation of energy will be introduced both as a useful tool, and as an example of a fundamental physical law.
 The environmental and financial costs and benefits of various methods of energy generation and consumption will be discussed.
 Demonstrations and hands-on laboratory experiences will be an integral part of the course.
 The course is intended for non-science majors and not for students who have either completed or intend to complete the equivalent of Physics 17 or Chemistry 10.

 Requisite: A working knowledge of high-school algebra, geometry and trigonometry.
 Limited to 20 students.
 Spring semester.
-Professor Hunter.2019-20: Offered in Spring 2020
+Professor Hunter.2023-24: Not offered

 Beginning with the roots of the principle of relativity in the work of Galileo and Newton, the course will discuss Einstein's Special Theory of Relativity in quantitative detail.
 The eighteenth- and nineteenth-century developments in electrodynamics and optics will be explored along the way.
 A qualitative outline of general relativity will be presented.
 The next topic will be the study of the structure of matter and forces on the small scale and the challenges posed by the quantum theory that best describes the microworld.
 The last topic of the semester will be the application of relativity and quantum physics to the early universe.
 The approach will be elementary but rigorous.
 The course is designed for the non-specialist audience; no advanced mathematics or prior physics will be required.
 The work will include readings and regular problem sets as well as a few essays.
 High school algebra and geometry will however be used extensively in class and in the problem sets.